 Have you been wrongly accused of elder abuse?
 If so, you will need the help of attorneys at our law firm.
 Over the last few years, there has been a rise in reports of elder abuse and convictions.
 Society, and as a result, the courts, have become more sensitive to the well-being of our seniors.
 But with the rise in accusations, there has also been a rise in people falsely accused of elder abuse.
 As a caregiver, it can be devastating and humiliating to be wrongly accused.
-In situations like these, you need a compassionate and experienced San Diego elder abuse lawyer with the Law Offices of Elliott N. Kanter.
+In situations like these, you need a compassionate and experienced San Diego elder abuse lawyer.
 Protect your rights and get the legal advice you need.
 Please call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation with a member of our team.

 WHAT ARE THE DIFFERENT TYPES OF ELDER ABUSE ACCORDING TO SAN DIEGO LAWYERS?